 Read and write words that end in –et.

-- Net (e.g., the netting used to package oranges, onions, potatoes)
+- Net (e.g., the netting used to package onions)

 - Bowl or container of water

-Tell the children that they will get a pet wet or into a net as they read and write words that end in –et: wet, pet, net, get, let, set.
+The children will get a pet wet or into a net as they read and write words that end in –et such as wet, pet, net, get, let, and set.

 Let a pet get wet or get a pet in a net

 - Explain to the children that a "pet" is an animal you love and take care of such as a dog, cat, or fish.

 - Read the Which Pet Likes to Get Wet? target text.

 - Let the children choose a toy pet or laminated pet graphic.

 - Have the children decide if their pet likes to get wet or if their pet does not like to get wet.